jack-bradshaw/monorepo/java/io/jackbradshaw/kmonkey/README.md

 KMonkey provides two utilities for using coroutines with JMonkey:

-- A rendering dispatcher that runs coroutines in the context of the main thread.
+- A rendering dispatcher that runs coroutines on the main thread.
-- A physics dispatcher that runs coroutines in the context of the physics thread.
+- A physics dispatcher that runs coroutines on the physics thread.

-These dispatchers make it easy to manipulate visual and physical properties from coroutines without running into wrong-thread errors.

 For example, the following code will add an item to the scene graph and move by a small amount for 100 seconds: